-We head west by Loch Ness and Glenmoriston (where Prince Charles Edward hid for three weeks in 1746) and by Glenshiel (site of another Jacobite battle) to the dramatic Mam Rattigan Pass (fantastic views) and over to Glenelg.
+We head west by Loch Ness and Glenmoriston (where Prince Charles Edward hid for three weeks in 1746) and by Glenshiel, past super-picturesque Eilean Donan Castle, to the dramatic Mam Rattigan Pass (fantastic views) and over to Glenelg.
 Here we see the best examples of brochs on the Scottish mainland.

 The local inn provides an excellent lunch.
-The only remaining turntable ferry in Europe takes us across the narrows to Skye and then we visit super-picturesque Eilean Donan Castle.
+The only remaining turntable ferry in Europe takes us across the narrows to Skye.
 That night is at a small hotel on Skye.

 Cameras out today and we pray for good weather as we see 'Kilt Rock', look across to the pillar known as the 'Old Man of Storr', wind up to the dramatic Quirang viewpoint and across to Uig.
 This landscape is not much changed from the 18th century and helps us understand what life was like then.

-Lunch is at Dunvegan and that afternoon we hear from a local (though internationally-known) storyteller.
+Lunch is at Dunvegan, where a visit to the magnificent castle and gardens of the Chief of Clan MacLeod is included.
+That afternoon we hear from a local (though internationally-known) storyteller.

-Heading inland we see Glencoe (famous for the massacre of the MacDonalds in 1692) and Rannoch Moor.
-That night we are in a small hotel by Loch Tay.
+Heading inland we see Glencoe (famous for the massacre of the MacDonalds in 1692) Rannoch Moor and, if time, the Falls of Dochart and stay nearby.

 TV locations day.
 First up is Doune Castle, (Castle Leoch of course).
 Then to Culross, a fascinating 16th century time capsule, used for Cranesmuir and other places.
 From here we head to Blackness (Fort William) and Midhope (Lally Broch).
 That night you are staying in a splendid castle outside Edinburgh.